 h.
 Determination of Sanctions.

 i.
-If the Board finds the student responsible for one or more violations, the Case Administrator will brief the Board regarding any previous violations of the Conduct or Honor Code by the student, any precedent for similar situations, any additional relevant information concerning the student’s prior history, and any recommendations concerning sanctions.
-The student may make a statement concerning sanctions, and if desired, call character witnesses.
-The Chair may limit the number of character witnesses (usually to one).
+If the Panel finds the student responsible for one or more violations, the Case Administrator will brief the Panel regarding any previous violations of the Code by the Respondent, any precedent for similar situations, any additional relevant information concerning the student’s prior history, and any recommendations concerning sanctions.
+The Respondent may make a statement concerning sanctions, and if desired, call character witnesses.
+The Chair can limit the number of character witnesses (usually to one).
 The Panel and Case Administrator can ask the Respondent questions relevant to determining sanctions.
-The Panel then meets in closed session to determine an appropriate sanction and reconvenes to announce its decision.
+The Panel then meets in closed session to determine appropriate sanctions/educational measures.

 i.
-Hearing Records.
-The Recorder and the Chair will summarize the hearing, the information presented, and the findings of the Board and indicate the reasoning for the finding and any sanctions assigned.
+Proceeding Records.
+The Recorder and the Chair will summarize the proceeding, the information presented, and the Panel’s reasoning for the judgment and any sanctions/ measures assigned (the “rationale” document).

 j.
-Filing with Director of Community Values.
-The Chair normally will file the summary, the recording, and all evidence within two working days with the Director of Community Values.
+Filing with Director.
+The Chair normally will submit the summary, the recording, and all evidence within two working days with the Director.

 k.
 Case Review and Notification.
-The Director or designee will review the case documents and decision promptly and will return for reconsideration or rehearing to the Hearing Board any finding and/or sanction that is inconsistent with university policy or practice.
+The Director/designee will review the case documents and decision promptly and will return for reconsideration to the Panel any finding and/or sanction that is inconsistent with university policy or practice.
 The Director/designee may modify any sanction(s) imposed that are not authorized by the Code of Conduct.
-Normally, the Director/designee will notify the Respondent in writing of the finding of the Board and any sanctions assigned within two working days after the Board's summary is filed.
+Normally, the Director/designee will notify the Respondent in writing of the Panel’s findings and sanctions within two working days after the Panel submits its summary.

 l.
 Written decisions and findings.
-CVRP staff will notify the Respondent in writing of the judgment and sanctions and the Respondent’s option to appeal the decision.
+CVRP will notify the Respondent in writing of the judgment and sanctions and the Respondent’s option to appeal the decision.
 The notification will include a copy of the Panel’s written rationale.

 m.
 Appeal.
-Normally within two working days after written confirmation of the results of the hearing are provided, the Director or designee will be available to the Respondent to discuss the impact of the decision and to provide information about the appeal process.
+Normally within two working days after written confirmation of the results of the Panel are provided, the Director /designee will be available to the Respondent to discuss the impact of the decision and to provide information about the appeal process.
 See Appeals of Student Conduct Actions (Section VIII.)

-- Procedures for Administrative Hearings.
-If the Respondent elects to have the alleged violations resolved via an administrative hearing, the procedures outlined under “Procedures for Student Panel Hearings" or “Procedures for Hearing Board Hearings" above will be followed with appropriate allowances for the differences in structure.
+6. Procedures for Administrative Conferences.
+If the Respondent elects to have the alleged violations resolved via an Administrative Conference, the procedures outlined under “Procedures for Student Panels” or “Procedures for Community Panels” above will be followed with appropriate allowances for the differences in structure.

-7. Modified Procedures for Alleged Violations of the Hazing Policy or Alleged Crimes of Violence: If a case of alleged crime(s) of violence (18) or hazing is not resolved via Administrative Resolution, the Reporting Party will be granted the following additional rights
+7. Modified Procedures for Alleged Violations of the Hazing Policy or Alleged Crimes of Violence: If a case of alleged crime(s) of violence [FN22] or hazing is not resolved via Informal Resolution, the reporting party will be granted the following additional rights:

 a.
-The Reporting Party may have present at the hearing a supporter of their choosing.
-The support person will not participate in the hearing process and will be bound by the rules of confidentiality governing the hearing.
+The Reporting Party may have present at the proceeding a silent supporter of their choosing.
+The support person will not participate in the proceeding and will be bound by the rules of confidentiality governing the proceeding.

 b.
-The Reporting Party may choose to be physically separated from the Respondent during hearing proceedings.
-The party must indicate this choice at least two working days prior to the hearing.
+The Reporting Party may choose to be physically separated from the respondent during the proceedings.

 c.
-The Director or designee will provide the reporting party with notification of the final outcome of a conduct proceeding and any sanction(s) imposed as permitted by law.
+The Director/designee will provide the Reporting Party written notification of the final outcome of the proceeding and any sanction(s) imposed as permitted by law.